pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1853 Code Documentation

+Today reading the Software Engineer at Google book, I review an important topic in software engineering Documentation.
+Documentation focusing on software products and code is one of the most important aspect of good code, when you write good documentation for your API code, is easy for a user understand how your code works and the things that the code do.

 ### Day 1852 Studying for AWS Cloud Practitioner Exam

 Today I continue working in the 6 Practice Exam | AWS Certified Cloud Practitioner Udemy course.
 I completed two of the six practice test.